-The Early Engagement phase is the first phase of the provincial environmental assessment process and is an important preparatory stage during which meaningful conversations can begin about a proposed project with the proponent, Indigenous nations, the public, local governments, provincial and federal government agencies, and other stakeholders to identify potential interests, issues and concerns.
-The information gathered during the Early Engagement phase informs the development of the Detailed Project Description and may also inform subsequent phases of the environmental assessment.
+The Early Engagement phase is the first phase of the provincial environmental assessment process and is an important preparatory stage during which meaningful conversations can begin about a proposed project with the proponent, Indigenous nations, public, local governments, provincial and federal government agencies, and other stakeholders to identify potential interests, issues, and concerns.
+The information gathered during the Early Engagement phase informs subsequent phases of the environmental assessment.

 The Cariboo Gold project description was originally submitted by Barkerville Gold Mines Ltd. (BGM) to the EAO on October 24, 2019, under the former Environmental Assessment Act (2002).
 Cariboo Gold was transitioned to the new Environmental Assessment Act (2018) on February 21, 2020, when the Cariboo Gold project description was accepted by the Chief Executive Assessment Officer (CEAO) in complete fulfillment of the requirements of the Initial Project Description.
-This document will be referred in this Report as the Initial Project Description.
 BGM provided the EAO with an Engagement Plan detailing the proposed engagement with Indigenous nations and the public on May 4, 2020.
-The EAO issued an order under Section 13(3)(a) of the Act on May 14, 2020, accepting the Initial Project Description and Engagement Plan and formally starting the Early Engagement phase of the environmental assessment.
+The EAO issued an order under Section 13(3)(a) of the Act on May 14, 2020, accepting the Project Description and Engagement Plan and formally starting the Early Engagement phase of the environmental assessment.

 During the Early Engagement phase, the EAO requested input from the public, potentially affected Indigenous nations, and technical advisors from provincial and federal government agencies, local governments, and health authorities to understand their preferred means of engagement and to gather their initial interests, concerns, questions, feedback, and knowledge regarding Cariboo Gold.
-To support engagement and feedback on the Initial Project Description, the EAO hosted two virtual public open houses and held meetings and teleconferences with technical advisors and potentially affected Indigenous nations prior to and during the Early Engagement phase.
+To support engagement and feedback on the Project Description, the EAO hosted two virtual public open houses and held meetings and teleconferences with technical advisors and potentially affected Indigenous nations prior to and during the Early Engagement phase.

-Typically the first part of the Early Engagement phase is 90 days; however, due to ongoing exceptional circumstances caused by the COVID-19 pandemic, BGM requested that the EAO extend the first 90 days of the Early Engagement phase to support additional participation by all participants.
-The EAO extended this phase by an additional 21 days.
+Typically the first part of the Early Engagement phase is 90 days; however, due to exceptional circumstances caused by start of the COVID-19 pandemic, BGM requested that the EAO extend the first 90 days of the Early Engagement phase to support additional participation by all participants.
+The EAO responded by extending this phase by an additional 21 days.

-Pursuant to Section 13(5) of the Act, the EAO's Summary of Engagement was provided to BGM on September 1, 2020, setting out a summary of comments received on the approved Initial Project Description, a description of the public comment period including a summary of what the EAO heard during the Early Engagement Phase from the public, a list of technical advisors, and a list of the participating Indigenous nations (Lhtako Dené Nation, Xatśūll First Nation, and Williams Lake First Nation).
+The EAO's Summary of Engagement was provided to BGM on September 1, 2020, setting out a summary of comments received on the Project Description, a description of the public comment period including a summary of what the EAO heard during the Early Engagement Phase from the public, a list of technical advisors, and a list of the participating Indigenous nations (Lhtako Dené Nation, Xatśūll First Nation, and Williams Lake First Nation).

-Following the EAO's Readiness Decision Policy, BGM provided a draft Detailed Project Description for Cariboo Gold on September 21, 2020.
-This was reviewed by the EAO, participating Indigenous nations, local governments and provincial government agencies, and comments were provided to BGM.
+Following the EAO's Readiness Decision Policy, BGM provided a draft Detailed Project Description for Cariboo Gold on September 21, 2020, which contained additional detail and responses to input received during Early Engagement.
+This was reviewed by the EAO, participating Indigenous nations, local governments, and technical advisors, and comments were provided to BGM.
 On October 30, 2020, BGM filed a final Detailed Project Description for Cariboo Gold, which formally began the Readiness Decision Phase.